Canada potash project may cost BHP growth elsewhere, say investors

 Market economics for potash currently are a challenge, say industry executives.

-BHP would compete with Nutrien Ltd, Mosaic Co and K+S AG, all of which operate mines in Saskatchewan.
+BHP would compete with Nutrien Ltd (NTR.TO), Mosaic Co (MOS.N) and K+S AG (SDFGn.DE), all of which operate mines in Saskatchewan.

 Nutrien has five million tonnes of idled potash capacity currently, Chief Executive Mayo Schmidt told Reuters earlier in May, though he expects rising demand to absorb that by 2030.